morezjam/book-recommender/README.md

 # book-recommender

+Incremental SVD and SVD: Optimal Alternatives for Book Recommender Systems.

-Book Recommender System using matrix factorization techniques such as SVD and SVD++.
+In this project, matrix factorization techniques such as SVD and SVD++ have been utilized to build a Book Recommender System.

 # Datasets